Savabeel: Stud career

 Savabeel stands at Waikato Stud in the North Island of New Zealand, as one of the primary stallions.

 Savabeel made a clean sweep of New Zealand's three stallion categories for the 2016–17 season.
 For the second straight year the stallion won the Grosvenor Award for New Zealand stakes earnings, the Dewar Stallion Trophy for Australasian earnings and the Centaine Award for global earnings.

+At the 2025 Karaka sales a filly by Savabeel out of the O'Reilly mare Symphonic, full-sister to Orchestral, fetched a price of $2.4 million.